jambolo/git-helpers/README.md

 #### git-update-all
 Fetches and fast-forwards all branches and submodules, and then updates all submodules

+#### node-init-default
+Sets up a node project and commits it to a new git repo

 ## Aliases
 Git commands with options that I use a lot